EPHS-CyberSecurity-2020-Hour3/CipherProject/Affine_Cipher_Historical.md

-*What is this cipher? (affine)

-The Affine cipher is a monoalphabetic cipher where each letter is assigned to its numeric equivalent.

-*Who used this cipher?
+When was this cipher used?

+It was used through its creation date {1983} until recent

+Who used it?

+Cryptographers (couldn't find the other origins)